chaosmail/chaosmail.github.com/_posts/2019-02-01-getting-started-with-sql2019.md

 comments: true
 ---

-Microsoft latest [SQL Server][sql-server-2019] comes in a new version, the SQL Server Big Data cluster.
-There are a couple of cool things about this version: (1) it runs on [Kubernetes][kubernetes], (2) it integrates [HDFS][apache-hdfs] (a distributed file storage), (3) it integrates [Spark][apache-spark] (a distributed compute engine), (4) and both services run behind an [Apache Knox][apache-knox] Gateway (HTTPS application gateway for Hadoop).
-Hence, SQL Server 2019 for Big Data is a scalable, performant and maintainable SQL platform, Data Warehouse, Data Lake and Data Science platform without compromise.
-In this blog post I want to give you a quick start tutorial into [SQL 2019 Big data analytics][sql-server-2019-bigdata] and show you how to set it up on Azure Kubernetes Services (AKS), upload some data to HDFS and access the data from SQL and Spark.
+Microsoft latest [SQL Server 2019][sql-server-2019] comes in a new version, the SQL Server Big Data cluster (BDC).
+There are a couple of cool things about the BDC version: (1) it runs on [Kubernetes][kubernetes], (2) it integrates a sharded SQL engine, (3) it integrates [HDFS][apache-hdfs] (a distributed file storage), (4) it integrates [Spark][apache-spark] (a distributed compute engine), (5) and both services Spark and HDFS run behind an [Apache Knox][apache-knox] Gateway (HTTPS application gateway for Hadoop).
+On top, using Polybase you can connect to many different external data sources such as MongoDB, Oracle, Teradata, SAP Hana, and many more.
+Hence, SQL Server 2019 Big Data cluster (BDC) is a scalable, performant and maintainable SQL platform, Data Warehouse, Data Lake and Data Science platform without compromise for the cloud and on-premise.
+In this blog post I want to give you a quick start tutorial into [SQL 2019 Big Data clusters (BDC)][sql-server-2019-bigdata] and show you how to set it up on Azure Kubernetes Services (AKS), upload some data to HDFS and access the data from SQL and Spark.

-## SQL Server 2019 for Big Data
+## SQL Server 2019 Big Data cluster (BDC)

 ![SQL Server 2019 for Big Data architecture]({{ site.baseurl }}/images/sql2019/SQL-Server-2019-big-data-cluster.png "SQL Server 2019 for Big Data architecture"){: .image-col-1}

 https://cloudblogs.microsoft.com/sqlserver/2018/09/25/introducing-microsoft-sql-server-2019-big-data-clusters/

+* Controller
+* Master Instance
+* Data Pool
+* Storage Pool
+* Compute Pool

+Another cool feature of SQL Server 2019 is that along Python and R it will also support User Defined Functions (UDFs) written in Java.
+Niels Berglund has many examples in his [Blog post series](http://www.nielsberglund.com/s2k19_ext_framework_java/).

 ## Installation

-Currently, SQL 2019 for Big data analytics (the HDFS and Spark integration) is still in private preview.
+Currently, SQL Server 2019 and SQL Server 2019 Big data cluster (BDC) are still in private preview.
 However, you can apply for the [Early Adoption Program][sql-server-2019-early-adoption] which will grant you access to Microsoft's private registry and SQL Server 2019 images.
 You are also assigned a buddy (a PM on the SQL Server 2019 team) as well as provided access to a private Teams channel.
 Hence, if you want to try it already today, you should definitely sign up!

 In this section we will go through the prerequisites and installation process as documented in the [SQL Server 2019 installation guidelines][sql-server-2019-deploy-bigdata] for Big Data analytics.
 In the documentation, you will find a link to a [Python script][sql-server-2019-deploy-bigdata-github] that allows you to spin up SQL 2019 on AKS.

+> If you want to install SQL Server 2019 BDC on your on-premise Kubernetes cluster, you can follow the steps in [Christopher Adkin's Blog](https://chrisadkin.io/2018/12/18/building-a-kubernetes-cluster-for-sql-server-2019-big-data-clusters-part-1-hyper-v-virtual-machine-creation/
+).

 ### Prerequisites: Kubernetes and MSSQL clients

-To [deploy a SQL Server 2019 Big Data cluster][sql-server-2019-deploy-bigdata] on AKS, you need the following tools installed.
+To [deploy a SQL Server 2019 Big Data cluster (BDC)][sql-server-2019-deploy-bigdata] on Azure Kubernetes Services (AKS), you need the following tools installed.
 For this tutorial, I installed all these tools on Ubuntu 18.04 LTS on [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (Windows Subsystem for Linux).

 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 * [kubectl][install-kubectl]